Rambo19911/music-sorting-script/README.md

 1. Download the `Music_File_Organizer.ps1` script file
 2. Right-click on the file and select "Run with PowerShell"
-3. Or Download .exe and run from double click, installation not required.

 If you encounter execution policy restrictions, you may need to run the following command in an administrative PowerShell window: